ido-nasi/Golden-Route-FullStack/README.md

     Some edge cases that might happen is mistyped input, or an invalid input value.
 We can regex the input we get from the frontend to validate its type (which I have done).
 We can also run value checks on the input to deteremine its validity, like checking that the CargoMass value is not negative.
 </p>
 <p>
-<b>Question 6: </b> We can calculate the wind resistence.
+<b>Question 6: </b> We should calculate the wind resistence and direction, as it could change our take off distance.
  Moreover, we can implement complex mathmatical models that will enable us to calculate non constant accelaration, instead of constant one.
-Thus, making the model's conditions closer to reality.
+Thus, making the calculator's conditions closer to reality.
 </p>

 ## Task 4